-Nam ne of Agency:
+Name of Agency:

-Nam ne of person completing the form:
+Name of person completing the form: .....

-Role e of person completing the form:
+Role of person completing the form:

-e answer to any of the questions below is 'No', please provide further details in th nis checklist. e box at the end
+If the answer to any of the questions below is 'No', please provide further details in the box at the end of this checklist.

-1. Have representatives of the Agency that are involved in the recruitment and selection of agency workers undertaken appropriate Safer Recruitment & Yes No

-1. Have representatives of the Agency that are involved in the recruitment and Yes No selection of agency workers undertaken appropriate Safer Recruitment & Selection training that covers all sections of Keeping Children Safe in 2 Education (KCSIE), within the last 5 years?
-N.I 2.
-Is the content of the training referred to in 1. above cascaded to all staff Yes No within the Agency that are involved in the recruitment and selection of agency workers?
+1. Have representatives of the Agency that are involved in the recruitment and Yes No selection of agency workers undertaken appropriate Safer Recruitment & Selection training that covers all sections of Keeping Children Safe in Education (KCSIE), within the last 5 years?
+2. Is the content of the training referred to in 1. above cascaded to all staff Yes No within the Agency that are involved in the recruitment and selection of agency workers?
 3. Is every recruitment and selection process conducted in accordance with Yes No KCSIE 23?
 4. Does recruitment documentation, including (where used) the advert, Yes No person specification and job description, make reference to the individual's responsibility for safeguarding and protecting the welfare of children and young people?
 5. Are candidates made aware of the duties of all roles (either through a job Yes No description or similar document)?
 6. Where used, does the person specification include 'Commitment to Yes No safeguarding' as an Essential Criteria?
 7. Do all publicity materials used to attract candidates (e.g., adverts, internet Yes No content etc.) include reference to the fact that the individual will be required to undergo a DBS check?
 8. Are application forms used, which require all candidates to submit standard Yes No information about their personal details, employment history, referee details and disclosure of current/previous convictions?
 9. If accepted, are CVs only used to supplement the information contained Yes No within the application form (and not accepted instead of an application form)?
 10. Does the application form contain a signed declaration to confirm that the Yes No information presented is true and warns the candidate about the consequences of providing false information?